1 9 6 3 – 1 9 8 1 (UK)

 Emery worked with an array of comic foils over the years, notably Joan Sims, June Whitfield, Pat Coombs and Roy Kinnear, who played the crooked father to Emery’s dim bovver boy, Gaylord (“Dad, I’ve got it wrong again.”)

-“Ooh, you are awful . . . but I like you!” (voiced by the aforementioned Mandy) was Emery’s most famous catchphrase, and in 1972, Dick Emery starred in a movie called (oddly enough) Ooh, You Are Awful.
+“Ooh, you are awful . . . but I like you!” (voiced by the aforementioned Mandy) was Emery’s most famous catchphrase, and in 1972, Dick Emery starred in a movie called (no surprises) Ooh, You Are Awful.
 After cheating the Mafia out of a fortune, conman Emery trusts his partner to stash the loot in a Swiss bank.

 As the number of the account is tattooed on the rear of one of his girlfriends, a cheeky undercover operation begins.